-There are five beatiful lighthouses in the Outer Banks to visit in October.
+There are five beautiful lighthouses in the Outer Banks to visit in October.

 Some of these have small museums on the property where you can learn more about the lighthouse and its role in the history of NC and the Outer Banks.
-You can walk up spiral stairs to the top of most of them during non-pandemic times too for a small fee.
+You can walk up spiral stairs to the top of most of them for a small fee.

 We learned the name for the pattern on one of the informative signs around the lighthouse so be sure to read them.

 The patterns on the lighthouses are called “daymarks.”
-They’re purposely painted in colors that make them standout amongst the earth tones of the beaches they stand near.
+They’re purposely painted in colors that make them stand out amongst the earth tones of the nearby beaches.

 - Cape Hatteras Lighthouse, which is painted in a spiral black and white pattern.

-- Bodie Island Lighthouse, in Nags Head, painted in horizontal black and white stripes.
+- Bodie Island Lighthouse, in Nags Head, is painted in horizontal black and white stripes.

 - Roanoke Marshes Lighthouse, in Manteo.
 This is not a lighthouse in the same vein as the others.
-It’s a small structure with a very small lighthouse on the top of it.
-We were able to easily walk to it on the boardwalk from our hotel in Manteo, The Tranquil House Inn.
+It’s a small structure with a very small lighthouse on top of it.
+We could easily walk to it on the boardwalk from our hotel in Manteo, The Tranquil House Inn.

 Spend a Day (or more) at Ocracoke Island

 You’re able to drive your car onto the Ocracoke ferry.
-The main area of the island is about a 15 to 20 minute drive west once you reach the Ocracoke shore from Hatteras.
+The island’s main area is about a 15 to 20-minute drive west once you reach the Ocracoke shore from Hatteras.
 There, you can drive off the boat.
 It’s a good idea to have a mode of transportation once you get to the island from the ferry since it’s not walkable to reach the main area of town from there.